vippsas/vipps-login-api/how-it-works/merchant-initiated-login-howitworks.md

 <!-- START_METADATA
 ---
-title: How Vipps Login works from a phone number
+title: Merchant initiated login
-sidebar_label: From a phone number
+sidebar_label: Merchant initiated login
 sidebar_position: 14
-description: How Vipps Login works from phone number
+description: Merchant initiated login
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# How Vipps Login works from phone number
+# Merchant initiated login

-Let your customers share their information or confirm who they are by triggering a Login flow on their device based on their phone number.
+Let your customers share their information or confirm who they are by triggering a Vipps Login flow on their device based on their phone number.

 For technical documentation go to
 [Login API - login from phone number](../api-guide/flows/phone-number-ciba-flows.md).